-The following factors were also considered in preparing the District's budget for the 2016-17 fiscal year:
+The following factors were also considered in preparing the District's budget for the 2017-18 fiscal year:

-- The State Aid Foundation Grant is projected to increase by \$120 per pupil.
-The preliminary budget was based on a \$90 per student increase.
-The \$30 difference will be added in future amendments. - The District projected a loss of 45 students for the preliminary 2016-2017 budget.
+- The State Aid Foundation Grant is projected to increase by \$120 per pupil. - The District projected a loss of 30 students for the preliminary 2017-2018 budget.
 Most of this was due to a larger graduating class than incoming kindergartners.
 Since the preliminary budget was prepared, the student count is looking much more promising based on preliminary count numbers.
+Once the final count numbers are in, the budget will be amended accordingly.

-- The retirement rate was budgeted at 34% to reflect an average of the retirement expense the District has to pay out on behalf of all of the staff and the different retirement plans that they choose.
-This included an additional 10.53% that has to be included in the revenue and expense budget for 2016-2017 to account for UAAL Stabilization costs that the District is charged and then the state is offsetting through state aid.
-These figures will be adjusted further in future amendments. - Beginning in 2009-2010 the food service fund started transferring \$50,000 to the general fund as compensation for indirect costs.
-The transfer amount varies depending on how much expense is incurred by the food service fund and was approximately \$44,000 in 2015-2016.
-We expect that the amount will be similar in 2016-2017. - · The District has settled with all bargaining groups. - In light of the preceding information the District is planning on a small use of fund balance for 2016-2017.
+- The retirement rate was budgeted at 36% to reflect an average of the retirement expense the District has to pay out on behalf of all of the staff and the different retirement plans that they choose.
+This included an additional 11.32% that has to be included in the revenue and expense budget for 2017-2018 to account for UAAL Stabilization costs that the District is charged and then the state is offsetting through state aid.
+The district's required contribution for select Defined Contribution employees will increase in the 2017-2018 school year.
+These figures will be adjusted further in future amendments. - The District has settled with all bargaining groups.
+The budgets will be adjusted in future amendments to reflect contract settlements. - In light of the preceding information the District is planning on a small use of fund balance for 2017-2018.
 The District did not build in increases for employees into the preliminary budget figures.
 These figures will be adjusted to reflect the actual increases received. - The District negotiated a significant change to the teacher's contract in 2014-2015.
-In 2015-2016, the basic structure was kept.
+In 2017-2018, the basic structure was kept.
 Teacher's will continue to receive increases/decreases based on their effectiveness.
-The contracts for administrators remains similar to 2015-2016.
+The contracts for administrators remains similar to 2017-2018.
 The rest of the groups received a slight increase and steps depending on the group.
-All groups received off scale compensation payments in 2015-2016 and will receive another off scale compensation again in 2016-2017.
-As of this writing, all unions are settled.
-All groups continue to contribute the same percentage of health insurance as they did in 2015-2016 at either 20% or 30% of the illustrative rates. - The District, along with the Intermediate School District, will continue to explore cost savings through consolidation of services.
-The District has shared costs in many areas in the past including internet costs, software implementations, student databases and other. - The District will continue to contract with energy management consultants and will continue to employ an onsite energy management educator to assist the District in further reducing energy usage and containing utility costs.
-Having fulfilled the original consulting contract, the energy management consultant continues at no cost. - Because of the sacrifices of all of the staff in Milan Area Schools over the last several years, we were able to increase our fund balance again in 2015-2016 to an 11.96% total fund balance while not having to ask for further concessions or cuts to the classrooms or facilities.
+All groups received off scale compensation payments in 2016-2017 and will receive another off scale compensation again in 2017-2018.
+All groups continue to contribute the same percentage of health insurance as they did in 2016-2017 at either 20% or 30% of the illustrative rates. - The District, along with the Intermediate School District, will continue to explore cost savings through consolidation of services.
+The District has shared costs in many areas in the past including internet costs, software implementations, student databases and other. - The county-wide .9719 special education millage is up for renewal in November of 2017.
+The result of this vote will have an impact on the 2017-2018 budget. - Because of the sacrifices of all of the staff in Milan Area Schools over the last several years, we were able to increase our fund balance again in 2016-2017 to an 14.1% total fund balance while not having to ask for further concessions or cuts to the classrooms or facilities.
 We will continue to do our best to keep as much money in the classroom as possible and continue to enhance programs and facilities for students.